-My earliest memory was at about 5 years of age having pony rides at the local school fete, that was it for me.
+My earliest memory was at about five years of age having pony rides at the local school fete, that was it for me.

 What was your childhood pony called?

-Unfortunately I didn’t have a childhood pony but I constantly nagged Mum, Dad, siblings to please take me horse riding.
+Unfortunately I didn’t have a childhood pony but I constantly nagged Mum, Dad, and my siblings to please take me horse riding.
 I couldn’t understand why we couldn’t keep one in the back yard!

 What does riding or being with horses mean to you?

-Riding and being with horses makes my heart happy and I feel calm and such love for them.
-I dread getting too old to ride but I hope I can still have something to do with horses, maybe horse rescue volunteer.
+Riding and being with horses makes my heart happy and I feel calm and have such love for them.
+I dread getting too old to ride but I hope I can still have something to do with horses, maybe be a horse rescue volunteer.

 What have horses taught you the most?

-The Man from Snowy River ride last year which was fantastic.
+The Man from Snowy River ride last year, which was fantastic.
 We had wonderful, knowledgeable guides and the best group of people you could ask for.
-Also the food was pretty hard to beat, nourishing for the days riding and plenty of it.
+Also the food was pretty hard to beat, nourishing for the days of riding and plenty of it.

-I was continually looking for riding holidays and the globetrotting holidays looked very well organised.
+I was continually looking for riding holidays and the Globetrotting holidays looked very well organised.
 All the questions were answered in the information sent to me before I booked.
-Airport transfers, any dietary requirements, what to pack and helpful info from you Kate regarding hints for better photography, toiletries to take, ideas for being rider fit and ideas for comfy riding wear.
+Airport transfers, any dietary requirements, what to pack and helpful info from Kate regarding hints for better photography, which toiletries to take, ideas for getting riding fit and ideas for comfy riding wear.

 My ride didn’t mark anything significant but it was a personal challenge for me given my age (56).

-My most memorable GT moment was cantering as a group through the river at Howqua Valley, pretty cool, so much fun.
+My most memorable Globetrotting moment was cantering as a group through the river at Howqua Valley – pretty cool, and so much fun.

-My tip for Globetrotters would be to soak up every moment and take your sense of humour with you and be as rider fit as you can be.
+My tip for globetrotters would be to soak up every moment, take your sense of humour with you and be as riding fit as you can be.